SIGHTS & SOUNDS

 Mark Whitten, Lead Vocals - "Hard Hitting" Mark Whitten, a most powerful vocalist.
 Born in McRae, Ga.
 Mark's early musical influence was gospel.
 He moved to Arlington, Virgina, where he worked as a firefighter/paramedic with a Metro area Fire and Rescue Dept. While with the fire dept., Mark sang lead vocals in a cover band made up primarily of fellow firefighters.
 He also traveled the East coast singing at special fire service engagements, which included sharing the stage in 1989 with then President George Bush, at the annual Congressional Fire Caucus Banquet.
 There he gave a moving rendition of "America, The Beautiful".
 After relocating to the Atlanta area, Mark continued to sing in church.
 He soon joined, toured and recorded with a 'BLUES' band called "The Truetones".
 He is still a paramedic and still hitt'n hard when he sings the 'Classic Soul'with "The Soul Purpose Band".

 Pete Alvarez, Bass/Vocals - “Miami Pete” Alvarez began his musical career at the age of 10 in sunny Florida.
 His early musical influences were classical music, to which he was exposed at a very early age.
 Pete was enamored by the guitar sounds of Montoya and Segovia and began studying classical guitar with the great Spanish guitarist Espigul.
-In the early 60’s however, the sounds of Rock and Roll could not be ignored and when the British invasion hit a new musical style took hold.
-He began his rock music career as a rhythm guitarist but soon switched to bass guitar where he could “feel” the music.
-In the 70’s Pete was introduced to the Atlanta music scene.
-He frequented such venues as Alex Cooley’s Electric Ballroom, Sans Souci, Richards and The Harvest Moon Saloon.
-He soon began performing locally with The Collections, Peabo and Po’ Boys and other local musicians.
+Soon the sounds of Rock and Roll took over and he began playing bass guitar with local groups.
+Pete is a founding member of Soul Purpose.

 Dave Penn, Keyboards/Business Manager - Dave is the founder of SOUL PURPOSE.
 A native of Thomaston, Georgia and a graduate of Georgia Tech, Dave began to play with various rock and R&B bands at the age of 14.
 The most successful of those early groups was an 8-piece/R&B/horn band known as Alfonzo and The Bootleggers.
 During the mid-to-late ‘60’s, The Bootleggers played many high schools, colleges, and night clubs in Georgia and the Southeast.
 They also performed in the Atlanta area for WQXI radio at such infamous teen “hot spots” as Misty Waters and Lake Spivey.
 During this time they were the back-up band or opening act for artists such as The Kingsmen, The Swingin’ Medallions, Rufus Thomas and Percy Sledge.
 After a hiatus from the music business, a reunion of The Bootleggers in 1987 rekindled Dave’s interest in live performance.
 In 1993, he began to put together today’s SOUL PURPOSE to revive the soul and beach music classics of the ‘50’s and ‘60’s.